 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-Mike’s fully versed in the land use entitlement process, helping corporations and individuals to obtain or prevent land use entitlements using local ordinance interpretations and appeals, rezonings, special and conditional use permits, subdivision plat approvals, site plan approvals, annexations, planned unit developments, and others.
-His representation not only extends to the local government level, but to State or federal court, if necessary.
+- Represents corporations and individuals in the land use entitlement process, helping them to obtain or prevent land use entitlements using local ordinance interpretations and appeals, rezonings, special and conditional use permits, subdivision plat approvals, site plan approvals, annexations, planned unit developments, and others.
+His representation not only extends to the local government-level, but to State or federal court, if necessary.